-Santa Clara County guides future use of these lands through (1) the General Plan, (2) the Stanford Community Plan (CP) component of the General Plan, (3) County Zoning Ordinances, (4) other County ordinances and policies, and (5) the 2000 General Use Permit (GUP).
+Santa Clara County guides future use of these lands through (1) the General Plan, (2) the Stanford Community Plan (CP), (3) County Zoning Ordinance, (4) other County ordinances and policies, and (5) the 2000 General Use Permit (GUP).

 In November 1999, Stanford University submitted a Draft CP/GUP Application to Santa Clara County.
 As a result of an extensive public review process, significant changes were made in the proposed CP/GUP.
-Santa Clara County, the lead agency under the California Environmental Quality Act (CEQA), prepared a

-Program Environmental Impact Report (EIR) to disclose the significant environmental effects of development pursuant to the CP/GUP.
+Santa Clara County, the lead agency under the California Environmental Quality Act (CEQA), prepared a Program Environmental Impact Report (EIR) to disclose the significant environmental effects of development pursuant to the CP/GUP.
 In December 2000, the County Board of Supervisors certified the EIR and approved the Final CP/GUP (2000 GUP).

-The 2000 GUP replaced the 1989 GUP and is the permit under which Stanford continues its academic and support uses and may develop the following facilities:
+The 2000 GUP replaced the 1989 GUP.
+It is the permit under which Stanford continues its academic and support uses, and authorizes the University to develop the following facilities: